GiammaFer75/Proteogenome/README.md

 <a name="GDP"/></a></br>
 ### Generate Dummy Peptides
 It is possible to run the Proteogenome simulation using dummy proteomics data, instead of real data or the proteomics data provided in the file *peptide_table.txt*.
 The function ***generate_dummy_peptides*** will create peptides starting from protein sequences and annotations.
-For this reason, the protein sequences must be uploaded in the instance before running the function.
+For this reason, the protein sequences and their annotations must be uploaded in the instance before running the function.

 ```sh
 # Initialise the instance with protein sequences and annotations